Mastodon

 After years of intense training, she enters the seedy underworld of modern society, exchanging stolen jewels for information on the man that killed her parents.

-Her uncle, Daniel Malachi, seeks to bring her in from the field, to make her part of the Imperial Intelligence Core, which her oversees.
+Her uncle, Daniel Malachi, seeks to bring her in from the cold, to make her part of the Imperial Intelligence Core, which he oversees.

 Naturally, they come into conflict, but Sandra goes through Malachi’s men like a lawn mower cuts grass.
 Nonetheless, when her uncle speaks to her, her resolve weakens and she agrees to work for him as a spy.